 - a.
 For trades not cleared through a qualifying central counterparty ('QCCP') the cash received by the recipient counterparty is not segregated from the cash portion of the variation margin; - b.
-Variation margin is calculated and exchanged on a daily basis based on mark-to-market valuation of derivatives positions; - c.
-The cash variation margin is received in the same currency as the currency of settlement of the derivative contract; - d.
-Variation margin exchanged is enough to cover the mark-to-market exposure of the derivative; and - e.
-Derivatives transactions and variation margins are covered by a single MNA between the counterparties, and the MNA must be legally enforceable.
+Variation margin is calculated and exchanged on a daily basis based on mark-to-market valuation of Shari'acompliant hedging contracts positions; - c.
+The cash variation margin is received in the same currency as the currency of settlement of the Shari'acompliant hedging contract; - d.
+Variation margin exchanged is enough to cover the mark-to-market exposure of the Shari'a-compliant hedging contract; and - e.
+Shari'a-compliant hedging contracts transactions and variation margins are covered by a single MNA between the counterparties, and the MNA must be legally enforceable.

-&lt;sup>26 Based on the Leverage Ratio for Conventional Banks guidelines.
+26 Based on the Leverage Ratio for Islamic Banks guidelines.